 Clumping litters offer a variety of products beyond the traditional scented and non-scented choices found with most granulated litters.
 Most cats prefer non-scented litter, an especially important point for owners who plan to use covered litter boxes.
 There are multi-cat formulas that form more cement-like clumps that will keep their form even when tread on by extra cat traffic; these are definitely not flushable!
 There are less-tracking formulas, which offer slightly larger granules that are more likely to fall off the cat’s paws before he leaves the box.
 And there are clumping litters developed especially for flushability, a quality most clumping litters don’t have due to their expansive properties.
 Each year the list of varieties grows.

 The field of cat litter doesn’t end at granulated versus clumping clay.
-The shelves at the local pet supply emporium also hold an array of litters made from eco-friendly materials including recycled newspaper, corn cob, peanut shell meal, processed orange peel, wheat, pine sawdust and shavings, hardwood and cedar chips, silica gel beads and crystals and automated self-cleanng litter boxes.
-All promise to be superior odor controllers, long lasting, and earth-friendly.
+The shelves at the local pet supply emporium also hold an array of litters made from eco-friendly materials including recycled newspaper, corn cob, peanut shell meal, processed orange peel, wheat, pine sawdust and shavings, hardwood and cedar chips, silica gel beads, and crystals and automated self-cleaning litter boxes.
+All promise to be superior odor controllers, long-lasting, and earth-friendly.
 What to choose, what to choose…

-What to choose?
-As guardian, you control the purse strings, but the ultimate choice is up to your feline friend.
+As a guardian, you control the purse strings, but the ultimate choice is up to your feline friend.
 If he does not like the smell and feel of the litter, he may leave his business elsewhere.